Chinese head tax

-The Chinese Head Tax was a fixed fee charged to each Chinese person entering Canada.
+The Chinese head tax was a fixed fee charged to every Chinese person entering Canada.
 The head tax was first levied after the Canadian parliament passed the Chinese Immigration Act of 1885 and it was meant to discourage Chinese people from entering Canada after the completion of the Canadian Pacific Railway (CPR).
 The tax was abolished by the Chinese Immigration Act of 1923, which outright prevented all Chinese immigration except for that of business people, clergy, educators, students, and some others.